rogerk/node-examples/server-examples/server-basic-auth/README.md

 15. const auth = require("http-auth");
 ```

-We'll define the authentication configuration including an authentication realm and a reference to the password file:
+We'll define the authentication configuration including an authentication realm and a reference to the password file.
+In this case, the implementation looks for the password file in the current directory:

 ```js
 17. const basicAuth = auth.basic({